RidaNaz/Next.js/step17_api/README.md

 # API (Application Programming Interface)

 * An API serves as a **means of communication** between *two computers or pieces of software*.
-In a web application, an API facilitates communication between the client and the server.
+In a web application, an API facilitates communication between the *client and the server*.

 * In Next.js 14, APIs are a core feature that allows your application to communicate with *external services* or *data sources* and *handle data logic* on the **server-side**.